heig-tin-info/handbook/README.md

 ## To-Do

+- [ ] Use additional inline macro values defined in the config.yml, such as the homepage url, the version...
+- [ ] Add tags anywhere (inline tags) to summary concepts
 - [ ] Build another nav with only the required sections for INFO1, INFO2.
 - [ ] Label for tables are cropped, should be placed above tables
 - [ ] Exercise plugin cause code to be renamed exercise